 The report of the Committee without its annexes appears as Official Records of the General Assembly, Sixty-eighth Session, Supplement No. 46 and corrigendum (A/68/46 and Corr.
 1).
-The report reproduced here includes the corrections of the corrigendum.
+The report reproduced here includes the corrections of the corrigendum and other editorial corrections.